St Bartholomew's and The Royal London Hospitals F.C.: 1995 onwards - post-merger

-Past Club Captains
+Past Club Presidents

 Team colours

 The current colours are based on the colours of St Bartholomew's Hospital, black and white.
-The hospital's black and white shield has been the badge of St Bartholomew's Hospital for more than 500 years; it was the Coat of Arms used by John Wakering, the Master of the hospital from 1423 to 1462.
+The hospital's black and white shield has been the badge of St Bartholomew's Hospital for more than 500 years; it was the coat of arms used by John Wakering, the Master of the hospital from 1423 to 1462.
+The United Hospitals side wore magenta.

 Competition

 The club currently has three teams who compete in the BUCS league and cups, the LUSL league and cups and the National Association of Medical Schools tournament.
 In addition, the 1st team compete in the UH Challenge Cup, the 2nd team in the UH Reserves Cup and the 3rd in the UH Vase with the other London Medical Schools: Royal Free, University College and Middlesex Medical Students FC, Imperial Medics FC, King's College School of Medicine FC & St. George's Hospital Medical School FC.
 The Challenge Cup has been won by St Bartholomew's Medical College FC on 12 occasions (the last in 1947) and by The London Hospital Medical College FC 16 times (the last in 1992).
-The most recent success was winning the UH Challenge Cup in 2015, beating St George's on penalties.
+The most recent success was winning the UH Challenge Cup in 2024, by beating Imperial Medics.